basisjs/articles/en-US/tutorial/part1/index.md

 For view to react on events in its `DOM` fragment let's add to a desired element an attribute which name is the name as the event name but with the prefix` event-`.
 We can add any action to any element on any event.
 And each one event on a certain element can trigger a number of actions.
 To describe it just list all action using space as a separator.

-In our example, we added an attribute `event-keyup`, which obliges the representation to perform a `setName` action, when a `keyup` event is triggered.
-If there is no such action defined in the representation, we will see a warning message about this in the console and nothing else will happen.
+In our example, we added an attribute `event-keyup`, which obliges the view to perform a `setName` action, when a `keyup` event is triggered.
+If there is no such action defined in the view, we will see a warning message about this in the console and nothing else will happen.

 And now let's add a description of the action.
 To do this, one can use `action` property.
 It works similar to `binding` but describes actions only.
 Functions in `action` receive an event object as a parameter.
 This is not the original event but the copy ofit with additional methods and properties (the original event is kept in its `event_` property).

-Here's how the representation (`hello.js`) will look now:
+Here's how the view (`hello.js`) will look now:

 ```js
 var Node = require('basis.ui').Node;